-David advises domestic and foreign firms on all aspects of competition law and on foreign investment review under the Investment Canada Act.
-He has represented clients in a broad range of industries, including consumer products, manufacturing, energy, telecommunications and technology, finance and banking, chemicals and plastics, pharmaceutical and life sciences, construction, automotive, retail and others.
+David advises clients on all aspects of Canadian competition law and foreign investment law.
+He has represented clients in a broad range of industries, including consumer products, manufacturing, energy, telecommunications and technology, finance and banking, chemicals and plastics, defence and security, pharmaceutical and life sciences, agricultural, construction, automotive and retail.

 Before joining Blakes in 2011, David practised competition law in the Brussels office of a leading international law firm.
-He has significant experience dealing with the U.S. antitrust agencies and the European Commission.
-On occasion, David also served as a clerk at the Court of Arbitration for Sport in Lausanne, Switzerland.
+He has extensive experience dealing with the U.S. antitrust agencies and the European Commission.

 Recent representative matters include advising:

 - Henkel AG & Co.
 KGaA in connection with its US$3.6-billion acquisition of The Sun Products Corporation